ish-/PROG4-RSCH/README.md

 ## Problems

 ### SceneCapture
 G-buffer textures aren't exposed directly from the Unreal render pipeline.
-The only way to access them is by calling Capture() with a SceneCapture, which essentially triggers another full render.
+The only way to access them is by calling `Capture()` with a `SceneCapture`, which essentially triggers another full render.
 It introduces unnecessary overhead.

+I found that `CineCaptureComponent2D` from still experimental builtin plugin avoids its own additional render but at the same time it has some limitations and overcomplicates some physical camera `CineCamera` properties tweeks requiring more experiments to achieve practical usability.

 ### Velocity G-buffer
 The velocity buffer isn't linear as expected—it seems like the vectors are calculated from the lower-left corner of the screen, which makes interpretation tricky.
+To be honest, I noticed that this problem remains unresolved in most plugins.

 ### Alpha in PostProcessing
 The alpha channel isn't available in post-processing, but it could be useful for feeding back a mask through one of the channels.